-Consumption in American Life: Culture, Goods and Society.
-Fall (3) McGovern.
+Consumption in American Life.
+(3) McGovern

-This course concerns the ways in which the US became a consumer society and culture, along with the implications of the commodity system in American life.
-We examine the ways in which consumerism has shaped everyday life, politics, and institutions.
-Though primarily based in the modern era, we examine American life from the Revolution onward.
-At its heart are two intertwined concerns: how has the consumer regime changed American life, and Americans' changing understandings and uses of abundance, luxury and goods.
-Topics to be explored include capitalism and culture; advertising, mass entertainment and leisure; consumption and citizenship; children, gender and race in consumption; globalization and the international dimensions of the American consumer system.
+This course concerns the evolution and implications of the United States_č growth into a consumer society and culture.
+At its heart are two intertwined concern: the impact of market practices in American life, and Americans' changing understandings of abundance, luxury and goods.
+Topics include capitalism and culture; advertising, mass entertainment and leisure; citizenship; children, gender and race in consumption; globalization and the international dimensions of the American consumer system.
+(Cross-listed with AMST 470.
+A separate graduate section will be held if interests warrants.)